laurabrovkina/Lists/Readme.md

 There is an overview of [the Benchmark library](https://benchmarkdotnet.org/articles/overview.html).

+There is a nice [article](https://betterprogramming.pub/how-to-benchmark-c-code-using-benchmarkdotnet-6de06165f2cb) about this library.

 **Note**: This library is availible only for the console app for now.
 The build should be run in Release mode.
 Use script `task.json` to define Release build in VS Code (look at the committed file in `.vscode` folder):
 ```
     {